Separada: Plot

-Melissa, along with Cookie, Benny, Mabel and Susan celebrated Valentine's Day as a single person.
+In the end, Melissa celebrates Valentine’s Day with her friends—Cookie, Benny, Mabel, and Susan—embracing her life as a single woman.

 Production

-Director Chito S. Roño directed many films of different genres including family dramas and romance and when it comes to directing films about "separation", he decided to make Separada unique from most films about the said subject.
-He said that he wanted to direct a film "that is sophisticated, something different from the usual domestic melodrama" and departs the idea of a woman going into a state of sadness and despair when her husband ditches her for the mistress.
+Director Chito S. Roño directed many films of different genres, including family dramas and romance, and when it comes to directing films about "separation", he decided to make Separada unique from most films about the said subject.
+He said that he wanted to direct a film "that is sophisticated, something different from the usual domestic melodrama," and departs from the idea of a woman going into a state of sadness and despair when her husband ditches her for the mistress.

-Sharmaine Arnaiz, who was cast as Sandy in the film, said that she is not concerned and worried about typecasting her as the "mistress" and she admitted that the film relates to her because the separation between Maricel and Edu's respective characters are reminiscent to her parents' separation.
+Sharmaine Arnaiz, who was cast as Sandy in the film, said that she is not concerned or worried about typecasting her as the "mistress," and she admitted that the film relates to her because the separation between Maricel and Edu's respective characters is reminiscent of her parents' separation.

 Reception

+Critical response

-Chantal Ramos, a reviewer for Sinegang.PH, gave the film four out of five stars, praising its plot, direction, acting performances, and emotional impact to the audience.
+Chantal Ramos, writing for Sinegang PH, gave the film four out of five stars, praising its plot, direction, acting performances, and emotional impact on the audience.
 According to Ramos, the film is described as "a querida movie that, for once, prizes authenticity over sensationalism" and "a stark contrast" to the other film also helmed by Roño, Lee, and Soriano, Minsan Lang Kita Iibigin.